ixpantia/dispenser/README.md

 # Dispenser

-This tool manages Docker Compose instances by constantly looking for new versions of images to deploying seemlessly.
+This tool manages applications defined in Docker Compose by continuously monitoring your artifact registry for new versions of Docker images.
+When updates are detected, dispenser automatically deploys the new versions of your services with zero downtime, updating the running containers on the host machine.

-Dispenser works as a daemon that runs in the background of the host server.
+dispenser operates as a daemon that runs in the background on the host server that watches your artifact registry, detecting when new versions of your container images are published.

-## Example config
+## Example configuration

-This is an example config that you can base yours around.
-This config listens to changes on the `nginx:latest` image and reloads the docker compose found in the directory `/opt/dispenser/example`.
+This is an example configuration (in a toml config file) that you can base yours around.
+This configuration listens to changes on the `nginx:latest` image and reloads the docker compose found in the directory `/opt/dispenser/example`.

 ```toml
 delay=60 # Will watch for updates every 60 seconds